maria8719/week9-redux-basics/readme.md

 > The connect function describes how to map the contents of the store to the props that are sent to the React component.

-As the first argument passed in to connect, mapStateToProps is used for selecting the part of the data from the store that the connected component needs.
+As the first argument passed in to connect, <a href="https://react-redux.js.org/api/connect#mapstatetoprops-state-ownprops--object">mapStateToProps</a> is used for selecting the part of the data from the store that the connected component needs.
 It’s frequently referred to as just mapState for short.

   - It is called every time the store state changes.
   - It receives the entire store state, and should return an object of data this component needs.